IMAP to Office 365 Migration

 - Select ‘IMAP to Office 365 Migration’.

-- To connect a single user account, select ‘Single User / Account Migration’ Then, choose the required protocol, such as ‘Connect to IMAP Server’ or ‘Connect to POP3 Server’ and click ‘Next’ to proceed.
+- To connect one user account, select ‘Single User / Account Migration’, choose the desired protocol like ‘Connect to IMAP Server’ or ‘Connect to POP3 Server’, and then click ‘Next’ to continue.

 - Click the ‘Login’ button.

-- For migrating multiple mailboxes, select ‘Multiple (Bulk) Users/Accounts Migration' and click ‘Next’.
+- For enabling the migration of multiple IMAP accounts simultaneously, select ‘Multiple (Bulk) Users/Accounts Migration’ and click ‘Next’.

-- Close the CSV file, click the 'Browse CSV File' button , select the modified CSV file .
+- Close the CSV file, click the ‘Load Modified CSV File’ button, select the modified CSV file.

 - Verify the mailboxes, and click 'Next'.